BoyBaykiller/IDKEngine/Readme.md

 Notes:
  * Crashes on AMD drivers newer than 23.12.1 because of [driver bug](https://community.amd.com/t5/opengl-vulkan/opengl-bug-imagesize-causes-crash-when-using-gl-arb-bindless/m-p/668942#M5125)
  * I am forced to rely on undefined behaviour (writing a read-only bindless image) when using Ray Traced shadows, as a workarround to an AMD driver bug.
 Nothing is guaranteed :)
+ * Doesn't fully work on Mesa radeonsi driver
- * For KTX texture compression and more glTFs can be run through `gltfpack -noq -mi -tc -i old.gltf -o new.gltf`
+ * For KTX texture compression and more glTFs can be run through `gltfpack -v -noq -mi -tc -tq 10 -tu attrib -i old.gltf -o new.gltf`

 # Controls